isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 <p>The 3-day festival from 15 - 17 October was attended by close to 700 participants.</p>
 <h2>Opening Session</h2>
 <p>The opening session of SG GeoFest 2024 was kicked off with the Opening
 Address by Mr Yeoh Oon Jin, Chairman of SLA.
-In his remarks, Mr. Yeoh highlighted the significant progress of the Singapore Geospatial Masterplan, which is well underway.
-Spearheaded by SLA and MPA, the masterplan embodies the combined commitment of Singapore's land and sea agencies to accelerate geospatial usage and development over the next decade.</p>
+In his remarks, Mr. Yeoh outlined the refreshed Singapore Geospatial Master Plan and its 3 key pillars - Mainstreaming, Deepening Capabilities, and Going Global.
+He highlighted initiatives such as social prescribing with SingHealth Community Hospitals, Barrier-Free Access efforts with OneMap, and projects with IRAS and MPA on property tax and climate mitigation as examples of utilising Geospatial for Good.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC07825.jpg">
 </div>